jeveli/jokkis-race-hub/README.md

-Here’s a basic template for your project’s README file.
-This will explain the purpose of your project and provide clear instructions on how to use it.

-### README for `Jokkis Race Hub`

----

 # Jokkis Race Hub

 The **Jokkis Race Hub** is a web-based application built using Python and Streamlit to scrape race data from the *jokkis.net* website.
 The application allows users to search for drivers, races, and race results from various competitions available on the site.
 You can filter results based on driver name or club, view ongoing races, and refresh results automatically at set intervals.